OSGConnect/TOREVIEW-tutorial-namd/README.md

 After the simulation is completed, you will see the output files (including restart and trajectory files) from NAMD in your work directory.

 ##References
-**NAMD tutorial** Tutorials are available to learn the basics of molecular dynamics simulations of biomolecules and chemicals with NAMD package.
+Item 1 **NAMD tutorial** Tutorials are available to learn the basics of molecular dynamics simulations of biomolecules and chemicals with NAMD package.
-**OSG  QuickStart**  Getting started with the Open Science Grid (OSG).
+Item 2 **OSG  QuickStart**  Getting started with the Open Science Grid (OSG).
-**Condor Manual**   Manual for the high throughput condor (HTCondor)  software to schedules the jobs on OSG.
+Item 3 **Condor Manual**   Manual for the high throughput condor (HTCondor)  software to schedules the jobs on OSG.
 ##Help
 For further assistance or questions, please email ***connect-support@opensciencegrid.org***